pashatay/dreamlog/README.md

 In order to delete your Dream Log and all your data saved to the app press the "delete button" on the dashboard.

+Techonologies I used to build this: React (Router, Context, Hooks), CSS, HTML.

 Excited to start using the dream log?
 Check out the [live page](https://dreamlog.now.sh/).

 The following are credentials for demoing the app: